 Further to the above, the position regarding European data privacy rules and how they impact information relating to COVID-19 is developing.
 A number of EU governments, including the French Government, have issued further guidance and more still are considering whether emergency legislation may be required, particularly if the situation escalates.
 The position will need to be kept under review as the situation evolves and further guidance becomes available.

-On 2 June 2020, the Government launched a tracing application called "StopCovid" to prevent possible new outbreaks.
+The Government has launched a tracing application called "Tousanticovid" to limit the impact of new outbreaks.
 The application is based on a voluntary installation, the anonymization of data and the use of Bluetooth technology, which excludes GPS tracking.
 Consent is required at each stage.
 The use of this application may under no circumstances be made compulsory by the employer.
 However, they may inform employees about the application and encourage them to download it.
-Please note that, despite the Government’s encouragements, the app is still quite controversial (including for technical reasons) and only a minority of people have actually downloaded it at the time of writing.

 What are employers' obligations where employees are absent or infected?